software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > Write the first version of the project's _data model documentation_.
 Implement an [entity relationship diagram](https://www.lucidchart.com/pages/er-diagrams) and write a description of the application's data model, which documents the application's entities, their attributes, their relationships and the relationship types (one-to-one, one-to-many, or many-to-many).
 The description should explain the purpose of each entity and their relationship to other entities.
 Add the documentation under a "Data model" subheading in the `README.md` file.
 >
-> GitHub supports including diagrams to Markdown files with [Mermaid](https://github.blog/developer-skills/github/include-diagrams-markdown-files-mermaid/) syntax.
-Using Mermaid makes it easier to update diagrams.
+> GitHub supports including different kind of diagrams to Markdown files using the [Mermaid](https://github.blog/developer-skills/github/include-diagrams-markdown-files-mermaid/) syntax.
+Mermaid makes it easier to update diagrams, when for example new entities or attributes need to be added to an entity relationship diagram.
 Mermaid's entity relationship diagram documentation can be found [here](https://mermaid.js.org/syntax/entityRelationshipDiagram.html).
 >
-> _NB: Keep this documentation (like all other documentation) up-to-date when you add new entities for the application._
+> _NB: Keep this documentation (like all other documentation) up-to-date when you add new entities or attributes for the application's data model._

 ## REST APIs